accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **Differentiate without colour** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Differentiate without colour*).
 1. Identify on the screen words or sets of words, texts, graphic elements conveying information and time-based media whose colouring conveys information.
-1. Check that there is another visual means of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
+1. Check that there is another visual way of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
 1. Using the **screen reader**, access the information provided by the colour.
-1. Check that equivalent information is retrieved by the screen reader (for example the "selected" status of a green button).
+1. Check that equivalent information is rendered by the screen reader (for example the "selected" status of a green button).
 1. If this is the case, the criterion is validated.

 ###### Android

 1. Identify on the screen words or sets of words, texts, graphic elements conveying information and time-based media whose colouring conveys information.
-1. Check that there is another visual means of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
+1. Check that there is another visual way of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
 1. Using the **screen reader**, access the information provided by the colour.
-1. Check that equivalent information is retrieved by the screen reader (for example the "selected" status of a green button).
+1. Check that equivalent information is rendered by the screen reader (for example the "selected" status of a green button).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}